-The Sub-fund may hold products incorporating derivatives (preferential rights/warrants, warrants, convertible bonds) as part of its equity portfolio management:
+The sub-fund may hold products incorporating derivatives (preferential rights/warrants, warrants, convertible bonds, EMTNs and, more generally, all puttable/callable products) as part of its equity portfolio management:

-- when these securities are detached from the shares held in the portfolio;

-- when it is more advantageous to acquire shares by purchasing and then exercising these securities (e.g. participation in a capital increase by first purchasing Preferential Subscription Rights on the market).
+- when these securities are detached from the shares held in the portfolio; - when it is more advantageous to acquire shares by purchasing and then exercising these securities (e.g. participation in a capital increase by first purchasing Preferential Subscription Rights on the market).